prometheus-operator/prometheus-operator/Documentation/proposals/202405-scrapeconfig-graduation.md

 ### Miscellaneous Enhancements

 1. **Consolidation of Monitor Resources**:
-   - Explore the possibility of consolidating Monitor resources into ScrapeConfig instances, using feature gates to manage the transition.
-This approach aims to create a single source of truth for configuration generation, simplifying management and improving consistency.
-This is a change which affects a huge part of the user base, a separate design proposal and more time to investigate options would be required.
-It is not a primary focus for now, but something which we aim to get to once the main objectives of this proposal seem close.
-     The work on this can be started either in `v1alpha1` or `v1beta1` stages with the following morale:
-     1. In `v1beta1`, the API is expected to be fairly complete with all the features and fixes mentioned above.
-At this stage, it might be a good idea to play with the consolidation logic behind a feature gate.
-     2. In `v1alpha1`, the API is still nascent as a result we have more freedom in introducing breaking changes to the API, if need be, for the consolidation logic (which we believe would need a design proposal of its own).
-Whereas, after graduation, we might have to introduce a conversion webhook for the same, but it is just speculation and we believe it is too early to judge this now.

-2. **Quality-of-Life Features**:
-   - Introduce additional features that enhance usability, such as frequently used relabeling configurations like metadata attachment for Kubernetes Service Discovery using the `attachMetadata` field.
-These enhancements are not necessary but aim to make it easier for users to configure and manage their monitoring setups.
+   - Once we have the `v1beta1` API version for the ScrapeConfig, we can start thinking about consolidating the monitor resources into a low-level ScrapeConfig object.
+     For the timebeing however, this is a non-goal.

 ## Alternatives

-- **Direct Graduation to Beta**
-  - Strategy: Move directly from `v1alpha1` to `v1beta1` without any intermediate steps.
-  - Con: additional burden on maintainers since we may have to live with a sub-optimal API if not dealt with sufficient thoroughness.

-- **No API Changes in Beta**
-  - Strategy: Ensure no API changes from `v1alpha1` to `v1beta1`, avoiding the need for a conversion webhook.
-  - Con: Might not be possible since new fields have been added since `v1alpha1` of the API was introduced.

 - **Introduce v1alpha2 Before Beta**
   - Strategy: Create a `v1alpha2` version incorporating all necessary breaking changes and refinements.
 Transition from `v1alpha2` to `v1beta1` when ready.
   - Con: additional complexity for users without real benefit.

 - **Implement v1alpha1 to v1beta1 Conversion Webhook**
-  - Strategy: Graduate directly to `v1beta1` from `v1alpha1` and handle any breaking changes through a conversion webhook.
+  - Strategy: Graduate to `v1beta1` from `v1alpha1` with all the necessary changes/improvements and handle any breaking changes in the API between the two versions with a conversion webhook.
 This ensures that users can automatically transition their configurations without manual intervention.
   - Con: Greatly increases complexity for the maintainers as well as the users.

 - **Avoid v1alpha1 to v1beta1 Conversion Webhook**
-  - Strategy: Graduate directly to `v1beta1` and require users to manually handle any breaking changes or conversion tasks.
+  - Strategy: Graduate to `v1beta1` from `v1alpha1` with all the necessary changes/improvements and require users to manually handle any breaking changes or conversion tasks.
 Provide detailed documentation and support to guide users through the transition process.
   - Con: Additional complexity for existing users of the API.